RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 ```

     ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## absolutely could not be fit on page.
+    ## surgery could not be fit on page.
 It will not be plotted.

     ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## doctor could not be fit on page.
+    ## care could not be fit on page.
 It will not be plotted.

     ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## months could not be fit on page.
-It will not be plotted.

-    ## Warning in wordcloud(words = data_A1T$word, freq = data_A1T$n, max.words = 50, :
-    ## experience could not be fit on page.
+    ## hospital could not be fit on page.
 It will not be plotted.

 ![](Mayo-Clinic-Yelp-Review-Text-Analysis_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->